top of page

 Female Sexual Agency in the Poetry of Walther von der Vogelweide (April 2020)

 This work won the 2020 German Club of Stanford Essay Award.
-In it, I conclude that "the only refuge of sexual love is minnesang itself: the singer, free from censure or constraint, can refer to a choice that belongs to no one by name.
+It concludes that "the only refuge of sexual love is minnesang itself: the singer, free from censure or constraint, can refer to a choice that belongs to no one by name.
 Thus he reveals what on its own would silently corrode."

 bottom of page